-Occurring on the surface of a tooth’s roots, these cavities are more common in adults, who are more likely to have recession and other gum disorders.
-When gums recede, the roots are left more exposed, leaving them more susceptible to decay.
+Occurring on the surface of a tooth’s roots, root cavities are more common in older adults, particularly seniors, who more likely to have gum disorders including receding gums.
+When gums recede, the tissue around the tooth is much lower on the tooth and the root surfaces become exposed which leaves them more susceptible to erosive acids from one’s diet, bacteria, and decay.

-To treat root cavities, dentists start by removing any decay and then fill the cavity with a filling.
+To treat root cavities, dentists start by removing any tooth decay and then fill the cavity with a filling.
 If decay has spread to the pulp, root canal therapy is usually needed.
-Since this portion of the tooth does not have as much protective enamel, decay can spread relatively quickly, which is why it’s very important to treat root cavities as soon as possible.
+Since this portion of the tooth does not have as much protective enamel, tooth decay can spread relatively quickly.
+This is why it’s very important to treat root cavities as soon as possible.
 If a root canal is required or the cavity is large, a crown may be recommended by your doctor as well.

 If they are found early, pit and fissure cavities can be treated with sealants or some types of fluoride.
 Once the cavity becomes deeper, however, a dentist will need to remove decay and repair the tooth with fillings or possibly root canals and crowns.

-Commonly occurring on the sides of the mouth, smooth-surface cavities affect the flat exterior surface of teeth.
+Commonly occurring on the teeth found on the sides of the mouth, smooth-surface cavities affect the flat exterior surface of teeth.
+They are the slowest of the cavities to develop and also the least common.
 Although they aren’t as common, these types of cavities can be a problem for people who don’t practice good dental hygiene.

 Since they are slow-growing, smooth-surface cavities are more easily treatable.
 Many times, they will resolve with the help of fluoride treatments, such as gels, toothpaste, varnish or fluoride-enriched water.
 It generally takes a lot of time for a cavity to make its way through smooth-surface enamel.
 When it does, however, a filling will be necessary.

 Sometimes, people can develop interproximal cavities which affect the smooth surface between teeth.
 Dentists usually use x-rays to detect cavities between teeth.
-If one is found, fluoride treatments can often help, unless the cavity has entered the tooth’s dentin, in which case a filling will be necessary.
+If one is found, fluoride treatments often help, unless the cavity entered the tooth’s dentin, in which case a filling is necessary.